erikrose/blessings/docs/pains.rst

 to propagate the COLUMNS and ROWS Environment values, or propagate the SIGWINCH signals, such as through a serial link.

-The same means described above for multibyte detection may be used to detect the remote client's window size:
+The same means described above for multibyte encoding detection may be used to detect the remote client's window size:

-  - move cursor to row 999, 999
+  - Move cursor to row 999, 999.
-  - emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
+  - Emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
-  - the given value is the user's screen dimensions.
+  - The return value is the window dimensions of the client.

 This is the method used by the program ``resize`` provided in the Xorg distribution, and its source may be viewed as file `resize.c`_.